urban233/PySSA/docs/pyssa-documentation/docs/help/protein_structure_analysis/index.md

     This contains all basic information related to the protein structure analysis process.

-# Protein Structure Prediction Overview
+# Protein Structure Analysis Overview
 PySSA can run protein structures analysis' as a job.
 This job can consist of a single analysis run or multiple runs can be defined.